Skip to main content

 The amount that the military will pay for college depends on the number of months of active-duty service during which a veteran served.
 The minimum requirement of service is 90 days, while the maximum requirement is at least three years of aggregated active-duty service.

-The maximum rate of reimbursement is reset on an annual basis; for the 2018-2019 academic year, veterans attending a private college are eligible to receive nearly $24,000.
+The maximum rate of reimbursement is reset on an annual basis; as of 2024 , veterans attending a private college are eligible to receive nearly $28,000.

 Yellow Ribbon Program